Curator Conversations: Mark S. Melville on “Unspeakably Queer”

 Working at a time when male homosexuality was illegal and notions of transsexuality were embryonic, photographer E.O.
 Hoppé was a major ally during he 1920s and '30s, photographing dozens of what we would now think of as gay, lesbian, bisexual and gender-nonconforming individuals with surprising candidness and extraordinary sensitivity.
 A century after they were made, the portraits in Unspeakably Queer are striking in their modernity and contemporary relevance.

-The Unspeakably Queer exhibition is now available for booking.
-A publication that will accompany the exhibition is currently in production and will include text bios and background information to accompany each portrait, along with a forward by popular award-winning writer and scholar, Philip Hoare.
+The Unspeakably Queer exhibition is available for booking.
+The associated catalogue of the same title includes biographies and historical information to accompany every portrait, along with contextual essays, many additional images, and a forward by popular award-winning writer and scholar, Philip Hoare.
 For exhibition details and booking information, visit our website.

 Curatorial: Let's start with the underpinnings.
 How did you come across this selection and what caught your eye initially?

-Mark S. Melville (MM): Working as Archivist of the E.O.
-Hoppé Collection, I constantly have 100 year-old negatives in my hand, or am wrangling digital scans of them.
-Hoppé was incredibly prolific; his collection involves tens of thousands of images.
-One of my central jobs is making sure these images are effectively described in our databases, keyworded and given historic context.
+Mark S. Melville (MM): Working in the the E.O.
+Hoppé Collection, I’m always handling 100 year-old negatives, or am wrangling digital scans of them.
+Hoppé was incredibly prolific, and we have probably a hundred thousand images he personally created, plus archives of his writings, which were almost as numerous.
+One of my central jobs is making sure that these assets are effectively maintained, scanned, described in our databases, keyworded, given historic context, and made publicly available.

-Curatorial: At the time Hoppé was making these photographs, the LGBT community was waning after a wave of scandals involving "gross indecency," epitomized by Oscar Wilde's widely publicized trial and imprisonment.
+Curatorial: At the time Hoppé was making these photographs, LGBT people were demonized after a wave of scandals involving "gross indecency," epitomized by Oscar Wilde's widely publicized trial and imprisonment.
 What was it about Hoppé that made these individuals so entrusting of his ability to photograph them in such an honest light knowing what consequences could lie ahead?

 As a queer person, I think we naturally gravitate to people who genuinely “get us.”
-When you are marginalized, for survival you develop a sense of threats and safe harbors, and Hoppé was a clear advocate of the unconventional.
+When you’re marginalized, you develop a sense of threats and safe harbors, and Hoppé was a clear advocate of the unconventional.
 He prided himself on revealing personalities rather than simply flattering them, and for almost all the people in Unspeakably Queer, I think Hoppé consistently took the best, most expressive photos of them in their lives.
+They clearly felt safe with him and free to be their authentic selves.

 Curatorial: Why the exhibition title, “Unspeakably Queer”?

-MM: We knew the title had to include the word “queer."
-It is a term that the community has reclaimed from being used for decades as a slur.
-It was used back in Hoppé’s time in the sense of being slightly ‘other,’ apart from the norm, not in a bad way, but just…different from most, as in, “what a queer chap."
-I have to absolutely thank our Executive Director of Exhibitions, Phillip Prodger, for coming up with “Unspeakably Queer,” which is perfect for this era where the tragedy of Oscar Wilde and “the love that dare not speak its name” was always in the background.
+Our Executive Director of Exhibitions, Phillip Prodger, proposed the title “Unspeakably Queer,” which is perfect for this era where the tragedy of Oscar Wilde and “the love that dare not speak its name” was always in the background.
 There was a constant, legitimate atmosphere of fear for these people.
-As we show in the exhibition and its publication, some people paid a fatal price for that repression and enforced closeting.
+Even if you were a rich celebrity, you could be brought down if certain people discovered your truth.
+As we show in the exhibition and its book, some people paid a fatal price for that repression and enforced closeting.

 Curatorial: The language used to describe the lifestyles of queer people was very limited during the early decades of the 20th century; "gross indecency," "sodomy," and "sexual degeneracy," to name a few choice terminologies.
 Flash forward to the current social climate where identifying pronouns, gender fluid-awareness and queer culture are becoming more readily recognized and used.
 In your research with the Hoppé Estate Collection, what did you find most interesting about Hoppé's approach to connecting with these queer figures of the early 20th century given the limited knowledge on the subject and study of sexology at the time?